amargaritov/starlit/README.md

-# Hutter Prize Submission 2021a: Preprocessing by STARLIT + cmix
+# Hutter Prize Submission 2021a: STARLIT + cmix
 Released by Artemiy Margaritov on May 10, 2021.

 This repository includes materials for a Hutter Prize Submission (submission-2021a).
 It contains: